Pillar 2 GloBE rules technical series: unpacking and applying GloBE model rule adjustments

 Disposition of excluded assets and asymmetric foreign currency issues

-Asset sales are generally included in the GloBE income computation, even when the buyer is a group entity.
+Gains or losses from asset sales are generally included in the GloBE income computation, even when the buyer is another entity within the same group.
 However, adjustments can be made for intra-group transactions to ensure that asset sales do not affect the MNE group’s consolidated income.
 Article 6.3’s GloBE reorganisation provisions require the exclusion of any gain or loss arising from a transfer of assets and liabilities.
 A GLoBE reorganisation is one where there is a transfer of assets and liabilities such as in a merger, demerger, liquidation or similar transaction where (i) the consideration is, or includes significant, equity interests of the acquirer, (ii) the vendor is not subject to tax and (iii) the acquiring entity is required to compute any future gains/losses based on the vendor’s tax cost.
 Where there is a GLoBE reorganisation, gains and losses recognised in FANIL are excluded for the GLoBE income/loss calculation.

 Adjustments may also arise due to differences between a CE’s accounting and tax functional currencies.
 These asymmetric foreign exchange gains or losses (FXGL) can occur, for example, when a CE prepares its financial statements in US dollars but files tax returns in euros.
 Such differences may impact either the CE’s taxable income or its FANIL, leading to positive or negative adjustments.